 This page should also include a space for your previous customers to write their own thoughts about your business/solar installation.
 Once you have this section built and functional (don’t forget to test that all your forms are working correctly!), you can begin to link to this page in any outreach emails or digital communication and mention it on any paperwork or business cards you may be handing off to your clients and leads.

 On that note, keep the page URL simple enough for someone to type out in their browser if they receive the link on paper or out loud.
 For example, a link formatted like “yoursolarcompany.com/review” should be memorable and easy enough to access no matter how you ask for the review.

-Once your website is done, you’ll want to double-check that your company facebook page is set up to receive reviews in your settings, and you have created a Google My Business account for your yourself as well.
-Both of these pages will show up in local searches from homeowners interested in solar quotes and information and should be open to accept feedback from customers.
+Once your website is done, you’ll want to double-check that your company’s Facebook page is set up to receive reviews in your settings and you have created a Google My Business account for yourself as well.
+Both of these pages will show up in local searches from homeowners interested in solar quotes and information and should be open to accepting feedback from customers.

 Incentivize homeowners to rate and review your services with rewards or perks

 So you’re all set up and ready to begin collecting reviews and referrals but you’re having a hard time figuring out how to go about getting clients to take some time to review your work or refer a friend or family member?
 The easiest way to solve this problem is by incentivizing them to do so by way of rewards or perks.